Larry-Cui/notebook/docs/blog/posts/IELTS/2022-9-24-natural-e.md

     - At the mine’s entrance, the old burro was tied to a rock.
 The **tattered rope** was fastened around her neck by just **one loose knot**.
     - Billy **cringed**, “Be quiet, you guys!” he screamed down the tunnel.
 “He could hear you!”
     - “Jacob!
 Billy!
 Heather!”
 Mr. Martinez said in an **exasperated `[ig-zes-per-rated]`** tone.
 “I’m trying to teach class here.
 What should I do with you three?”

+???+ quote "2.
+Adventure on the Amazon River"